 The People’s Market…an eclectic market featuring items from 50+ local artists.
-It houses an antique room, sports memorabilia room as well as a fiber room featuring alpaca and wool, raw, washed and hand spun.
+It houses an antiques, sports memorabilia, as well as local fiber (alpaca and wool, raw, washed and hand spun).
 The store carries books by local authors as well as items from the Lansing Historical Society.The Market also has a limited number of items from Peru (alpaca) and Dahlgren alpaca socks!
-The “People’s Pantry” brings to the people locally produced foods such as, gluten free granola, jams and jellies, beer marinades, black oil sunflower seeds, honey, grape seed oil, maple syrup, salsa, local farm fresh eggs, organic beef, organic sunflower oil, navy beans and popcorn.
+The “People’s Pantry” brings to the people locally produced foods such as, gluten free granola, jams and jellies, beer marinades, black oil sunflower seed, honey, grape seed oil, maple syrup, salsa, local farm fresh eggs, organic beef, organic sunflower oil, navy beans and popcorn, sweet corn tortilla chips, and local grape seed oil..
 The People’s Market also features various cheeses from The Finger Lakes Cheese Trail!
-We are pleased to work with Early Morning Farm as drop off location for CSA and recently added a CSK for soup…we are also carrying the Come to The People’s Market and you will find a little bit of everything made “by the people…for the people”!
+We are pleased to work with Early Morning Farm as drop off location for the CSA.
+Come to The People’s Market and you will find a little bit of everything made “by the people…for the people”!

-This past year we were a drop off point for a local CSA (Early Morning Farm) and are currently adding a CSK Stone Soup Supper Club drop off.
+This past year we were a drop off point for a local CSA (Early Morning Farm).
 We carry the “Guide to Being Local” coupon book as well as the “Finger Lakes Feast” local cookbook!
 If it’s local we try to have it for you!

-The People’s Market of Lansing continues to add local artisans and farm fresh products so keep checking our blog!
+The People’s Market of Lansing continues to add local artisans and farm fresh products so keep checking our blog for weekly updates.

 Back in 2004, I owned a house in rural Upstate New York, and worked full time (and a bit more) as a system administrator.
 I started keeping bees as a way to unwind after a hard day at the keyboard, a way to get back in touch with wood, wax, and nature after a long day (or week) of technology.
 I got hooked pretty quickly.